Patrick-Cole/pygmi/pygmi/helpdocs/html/_sources/vector.dm.gridding.rst

 Dataset Gridding
 ----------------
 This module grids data using nearest neighbour, linear, cubic (all from SciPy) or minimum curvature (Briggs, 1974) algorithms.
 The input is a point or line or vector dataset, imported from the vector menu.
-Note that the x and y columns are defined when importing the line or point data.
+Note that the x and y columns are defined when :doc:`importing<vector.dm.importxyzdata>` the line or point data.

 The gridding options are: